 Hofstra went dancing once again.

-Head coach and former NBA champion Speedy Claxton led the Pride to the NCAA Tournament for the first time since his playing days in 2001.
+Head coach and former NBA champion Speedy Claxton led the Pride to the NCAA Tournament for the first time since his playing days with the team in 2001.

-The Pride came out strong, building a 10-point lead and keeping things tight through the first half.
-But Alabama pulled away after the break, handing Hofstra a 90-70 loss.
+The Pride trailed early, falling behind 8–2 to start, but battled back to build a 10-point lead in the first half.
+Alabama, however, pulled away after the break to hand Hofstra a 90–70 loss.

 Hofstra finishes the season at 24-11 — one of the program’s best campaigns in decades.